likens/mygorma-netlify/src/pages/recipes/asian-coleslaw.md

     measurement: cup
     name: soy sauce
 directions:
-  - In a large bowl, place coleslaw mix, sunflower seeds, sliced almonds, crushed ramen, sesame seeds, and scallions
+  - direction: In a large bowl, place coleslaw mix, sunflower seeds, sliced almonds, crushed ramen, sesame seeds, and scallions
-  - In a large measuring cup or bowl, add the liquids, sugar, and one seasoning packet from the ramen and whisk together well
+  - direction: In a large measuring cup or bowl, add the liquids, sugar, and one seasoning packet from the ramen and whisk together well
-  - Pour oil mixture over the coleslaw mix and toss everything together with a large spatula until everything is coated well
+  - direction: Pour oil mixture over the coleslaw mix and toss everything together with a large spatula until everything is coated well
-  - Cover bowl with plastic wrap and chill in refrigerator for at least 2 hours or serve immediately
+  - direction: Cover bowl with plastic wrap and chill in refrigerator for at least 2 hours or serve immediately
 ---